By: Natalie Elmhurst

 When viewed from the side, the cellular pattern of the shades resembles a honeycomb, and that’s a popular nickname for this type of window covering.
 Those cells have an important function: They serve as a type of insulation, preventing rooms from getting too hot or cold.

-Vertical cellular shades for sliding door window treatments can be ordered in different cell sizes and opacity levels; more opaque shades will block more light than sheer, less opaque versions.
+Vertical cellular shades for sliding glass door window treatments can be ordered in different cell sizes and opacity levels; more opaque shades will block more light than sheer, less opaque versions.
 These shades are easy to care for, and you can choose from a variety of colors.

-If sun exposure is a major concern, then solar shades are your choice for window coverings for sliding glass doors.
+If sun exposure is a major concern, then solar shades are the best choice for window coverings for sliding glass doors.
 Fabricated to protect the interior of your home from UV exposure that can deteriorate the quality of your furnishings, artwork, and flooring, solar shades reduce glare.
 This makes them ideal if the room with your sliding doors is a place where your kids do their homework or you have a home office.
 Solar shades are also good at reflecting heat away from your home’s interior for greater energy efficiency.

 Unlike vertical blinds or vertical cellular shades, solar shades don’t have side-to-side functionality.
 That means you have to roll them all the way up or down to access the sliding door, but this can be done easily with an automation option that is operated by remote control or a device such as a mobile phone or smart home accessory.